List of Top 20 Masai Mara Reserve Animals by Hail Tours Kenya

 Known as the most dangerous animals, African buffaloes (Syncerus caffer) are also found in Masai Mara National Reserve.
 They live in herds of sometimes up to 100 individuals and have an interesting lifestyle that will blow your mind.

-In addition to the traditional big five game (lions, leopards, Rhinos, Buffaloes, and elephants), the cheetahs, Hippos, giraffes, and zebras join the list to form the big nine animals.
+In addition to the traditional Big Five game (lions, leopards, Rhinos, Buffaloes, and elephants), cheetahs, Hippos, giraffes, and zebras join the list to form the big nine animals.
 The beauty of Masai Mara National Reserve is that you can see all of them during your game drives.

 1. Zebras